A little history:

 In the 70's my husband & Ralph Vernacchia started the Bellingham Track and Field club (which later became the Greater Bellingham running club), we had great fun alternating our turns running with a measuring wheel to measure distances for runs we created.
 It was a home project.
 I made homemade ribbons of construction paper for the participants, and also the monthly newsletter that was sent out.
 No one complained about the simple ribbons, in fact most thought they were great.
 We measured out the original Skagit flats marathon course together.
 Those were great times.
 We used to run alot.
 We've both run several marathons in the past, so running a half marathon isn't new for us.

 After a long hiatus from running I got back into it last year.
 My goal was to run the Seattle half marathon (2009) breaking the 3 hr. mark.
-With the help of my son Joshua and my dad - Chuck we finished just 20 seconds under.
+I finished just 20 seconds under.
 Much slower than my younger body used to run but quite the accomplishment for me that day.

 So now my husband and I have been training for this November 28th in Seattle.
 We've done 5 long runs in preperation for the event.
 Each Saturday we do a long run they have been as follows: 10 miles, 13.1 miles, 14 miles, 11 miles and an 8 miler.
 Our last run the 8 mile run was more exciting than the others in the fact that winter decided to descend upon us early.
 We had our first northeast wind and snow.